 Fertile clay made the Northern provinces very suitable for crops like potatoes and sugar beets.
 Other popular crops in the region are wheat and maize, and hay to feed livestock.

 Part of the agricultural products is used for consumption (crops, milk and meat), and some is ploughed back into the soil.
-The remainder is biomass waste, and one of the focus areas for Chemport is to turn this waste into valuable commodities.
+The remainder is biomass waste.
+Valuable waste!
+And this is one of the focus areas for Chemport: to turn this ‘waste’ into valuable, renewable commodities.